3h-coder/color-conquerer/README.md

 - Spells are special actions that players may use directly from their action bar.
 - Spells allow the player to restore their stamina (1 spell casting = 1 stamina point restored).
 - Each spell can only be cast a fixed number of times during the match.
+- Playing against an AI is available for solo practice.

 ### Additional information